dongzgh/dongzgh.github.io/journal.md

 * Visited Liao's home and had lunch at Snug Harbour restaurant

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of Entrepreneurship ad Udemy
+	* Continued the learning of Entrepreneurship ad Udemy

 ## 2019-08-19

 * Discussed with Jingjing about TOEFL exam

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of Biomedical Imaging at edX
+	* Continued the learning of Biomedical Imaging at edX

 * [HEXAGONMI](#hexagonmi)
 	* Revised strategy for contour 0 corner linking

 ## 2019-08-20

-* Started learning dropshipping from Udemy
+* Started the learning dropshipping from Udemy
 * Searched Spotify for chinese singers

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of Biomedical Imaging at edX
+	* Continued the learning of Biomedical Imaging at edX
-	* Continued learning of Entrepreneurship at Udemy
+	* Continued the learning of Entrepreneurship at Udemy
 	* Discussed with Charles and Li about grant application

 * [HEXAGONMI](#hexagonmi)